 DEA recognizes that not only reducing the quantity (supply) of drugs is essential to a safe and drug free country, but also reducing the desire (demand) for illicit drugs is a vital component to effectively reduce drug use in our Nation.
 For that reason, DEA created the Community Outreach Section as a critical complement to our primary law enforcement mission and included drug use prevention as one of the seven priorities in DEA’s vision:

 "Support initiatives to reduce the demand for drugs and give assistance to

 community coalitions and drug prevention initiatives."

-DEA’s Demand Reduction Section provides the public with current and relevant drug information about illicit drug use, the misuse of prescription drugs, drug use trends, as well as the health consequences of drug use.
+DEA’s Community Outreach Section provides the public with current and relevant drug information about illicit drug use, the misuse of prescription drugs, drug use trends, and the health consequences of drug use.

-Another major component of the Community Outreach program is collaboration with various drug use prevention partners.
+Another major component of the Community Outreach Section is collaboration with various drug use prevention partners.
 These partners include other federal agencies, national and regional prevention organizations, law enforcement organizations, community coalitions, fraternal and civic organizations, youth-serving organizations, state and local governments, and school districts.
-DEA supports our partners, who present significant opportunities for involvement in prevention efforts, by providing drug trend information at local community events as well as at national conferences and professional educational forums.
+DEA supports our partners, who present significant opportunities for involvement in prevention efforts by providing drug trend information at local community events as well as at national conferences and professional educational forums.

 DEA's Community Outreach Strategy

 DEA provides essential information about the harmful effects of illicit drug use through our educational materials and two websites, www.justthinktwice.com for teens, and www.getsmartaboutdrugs.com for parents, educators, and caregivers.

-DEA’s teen website, www.justthinktwice.com, provides credible information about the harmful effects of drug use.
+DEA’s website for teens, www.justthinktwice.com, provides credible information about the harmful effects of drug use.
 The site includes information about various drugs, including facts and fiction about drugs, the consequences of drug use, as well as topics about addiction, impaired driving, and true stories about teens that have had drug problems.

 The site provides descriptions of specific drugs, such as marijuana, Spice/K2, bath salts, and heroin, as well as the drugs’ street names, effect on the mind and body, overdose effects, legal status, and origin.